Mohamed bin Zayed attends a lecture “Facing Global Challenges with Innovation”

-His Highness Sheikh Mohamed bin Zayed Al Nahyan, Crown Prince of Abu Dhabi and Deputy Supreme Commander of the Armed Forces, witnessed the third Ramadan lectures organized by the Mohammed bin Zayed Council, entitled “Facing the most important global challenges through innovation”, in the presence of His Highness Sheikh Abdullah bin Rashid Al Mualla, Deputy Ruler of Umm Al Quwain, H.H.
+His Highness Sheikh Mohamed bin Zayed Al Nahyan, Crown Prince of Abu Dhabi and Deputy Supreme Commander of the Armed Forces, witnessed the third Ramadan lectures, organized by the Mohammed bin Zayed Council, entitled “Facing the most important global challenges through innovation”, in the presence of His Highness Sheikh Abdullah bin Rashid Al Mualla, Deputy Ruler of Umm Al Quwain, H.H.
 Sheikh Nahyan bin Zayed Al Nahyan, Chairman of the Board of Trustees of the Zayed bin Sultan Al Nahyan Charitable and Humanitarian Foundation, and Lt.
 General H.H.
-Sheikh Saif bin Zayed Al Nahyan, Deputy Prime Minister.
-The Minister of Interior, His Highness Sheikh Khalid bin Zayed Al Nahyan, Chairman of the Board of Directors of the Zayed Higher Organization for People of Determination, His Highness Sheikh Hamdan bin Mohammed bin Zayed Al Nahyan, His Excellency Sheikh Mohammed bin Hamad bin Tahnoon Al Nahyan, Special Affairs Adviser at the Ministry of Presidential Affairs, and a number of officials.
+Sheikh Saif bin Zayed Al Nahyan, Deputy Prime Minister and Minister of the Interior, and H.H.
+Sheikh Khalid bin Zayed Al Nahyan , Chairman of the Board of Directors of the Zayed Higher Organization for People of Determination, His Highness Sheikh Hamdan bin Mohammed bin Zayed Al Nahyan, Sheikh Mohammed bin Hamad bin Tahnoon Al Nahyan, Special Affairs Adviser at the Ministry of Presidential Affairs, and a number of officials.

 Follow our latest local and sports news and the latest political and economic developments via Google news